 [102] Olsen I, Hajishengallis G (2016) Major neutrophil functions subverted by

 Porphyromonas gingivalis.
-J Oral Microbiol 8,
+J Oral Microbiol 8, 30936. doi: 10.3402/jom.v8.30936

 Figure 1 Inflammasome activation in the brain with a leaky blood-brain barrier.
 Pathogenic PAMPs from bacteria “prime” the inflammasome via activating TLRs/NOD receptors that induce NF-κB activation and the expression of cytokines pro-IL-1β and IL-18.
 The inflammasome may recruit ASC and procaspase-1 in response to death activation signals.
 The inflammasome can be activated in response to reactive oxygen species released from damaged mitochondria.
 Once activated the inflammasome causes the activation of caspase-1 which cleaves the precursor proforms of IL-1β and IL-18 into their mature forms.